rekalogika/rekalogika.dev/docs/domain-event/09-transactional-outbox-pattern.md

 In contrast, the transactional outbox pattern guarantees that the event will be delivered.
-If an error happens, both the events and the entire changes to the domain model must have rolled back.
+If an error happens, both the events and the entire changes to the domain model will not be committed to the database.
+Because all the other changes are rolled back, the discarded events would have been invalid anyway, and should not be delivered.

 ## Message Preparer